 Section 122 of the Trade Act of 1974 authorizes the President to deal with "large and serious United States balance-of-payments" deficits by imposing temporary import surcharges not to exceed 15 percent ad valorem on imported goods; impose temporary import quotas; or both.
-13 The authority to impose temporary import quotas (including the authority to impose both a temporary import quota and a temporary import surcharge) can be exercised only if international trade or monetary agreements to which the US is a party permit the impost of quotas as a balance-of-payments measure, and only to the extent that the fundamental imbalance cannot be dealt effectively by a surcharge.
-14 The duration of such restrictions is limited to 150 days unless Congress authorizes an extension of the restriction, and import restriction actions under Section 122 are to be "applied consistently with the principle of nondiscriminatory treatment."
-15
+19 The authority to impose temporary import quotas (including the authority to impose both a temporary import quota and a temporary import surcharge) can be exercised only if international trade or monetary agreements to which the US is a party permit the impost of quotas as a balance-of-payments measure, and only to the extent that the fundamental imbalance cannot be dealt effectively by a surcharge.
+20 The duration of such restrictions is limited to 150 days unless Congress authorizes an extension of the restriction, and import restriction actions under Section 122 are to be "applied consistently with the principle of nondiscriminatory treatment."

 Unlike Section 232 of the Trade Expansion Act of 1962, President Trump could take action under Section 122 of the Trade Act of 1974 without making a finding of a threat to national security.
-However, such action would likely be
+However, such action would likely be challenged in US courts by plaintiffs who argue that the statutory standards for any such measures have not been met.
+For example, one could argue that the floating Dollar exchange rate prevents the United States from ever having a "large and serious balance of payment deficit," as capital inflow surpluses would offset any current account deficit.
+Furthermore, target countries could challenge any action under Section 122 at the WTO, but doing so would take far longer than the temporary 150-day duration of any restrictions under the law.

-11 In FEA v.
-Alqonquin SNG, Inc., the Supreme Court held that the legislative history of Section 232(b) belies any suggestion that Congress intended to limit the President's authority to the imposition of quotas, and upheld the imposition of a license fee system.
-426 U.S. at 571.
-However, the Court explicitly noted that its holding was a "limited one."
-Id.
-In no way did the Court's holding compel the conclusion that "any action the President might take, as long as it has even a remote impact on imports, is also authorized."
+compel the conclusion that "any action the President might take, as long as it has even a remote impact on imports, is also authorized."
 Id.

-12 GATT Article XXI (a)(iii).
+18 GATT Article XXI (a)(iii).

-13 19 U.S.C. § 2132.
+19 19 U.S.C. § 2132.

-14 Id. at § 2132(a).
+20 Id. at § 2132(a).

-15 Id. at § 2132(d).
+21 Id. at § 2132(d).
 In addition, Section 122 also provides the President authority to proclaim import liberalizing measures, such as temporary reductions (again, 150 days) in the rate of duty for an article, or temporary increases in the value or quantity that may be imported under an import restriction.
 Id. at § 2132(c).